Discover Your “Major” Potential at Westmont College

 - View each major and minor requirement in the Westmont College Catalog

 If you are unsure of what you may be intereted in majoring in at this point, don't worry.
 The general education requirements at Westmont College are designed to cross disciplines so that you can experience different aspects of what Wesmont has to offer academically.
-Starting out by focusing on GE requirements will help give you direction as to what major you might be interested in.
+If you start out by focusing on GE requirements, it will help give you direction as to what major you might be interested in.

 Staying in Good Standing at Westmont College